FD-Data-Engineering/jupyter-data-science-openshift/recovery-process/README.md

 As of 31/3/23 there were some known issues on image disk/overlay which may destroy environment over the time but below procedure helps to recover/fix the environment quickly and run again!

 # Good to aware
-1.we have initiated daily backups for notebooks, stored in PV (50 GB) and mounted as /notebooks-pv (for both DEV and PROD environments)
+1.Initiated daily backups for notebooks, stored in Persistent Volume(PV) with size 50 GB and mounted as **/notebooks-pv** (for both DEV and PROD environments)

-2.Daily backups scheduled with cron job (copy notebook job) and running every day mid night.
-In case of disaster, with newly implemented process will recover data from last full backup.
+2.Daily backups scheduled with cron job (Dev -> copy-notebooks-job & Prod -> copy-prod-notebooks-job) running everyday mid night.
+In case of disaster, with newly implemented process will recover data from letest full backup.

-3.PV will have only last two full backups (daily backup job will delete backups older than 2 days)
+3.PV will have only last two full backups (Daily backup job will delete backups which is older than 2 days)

 4.Data Engineers, Data Scientists should sync-up their work in Git all the time